 Summarize and Complete Work on the Composition

-This is the last, but no less important stage in the process of building composition and creating artwork.
+This is the last, but no less significant stage in the process of creating composition and creating artwork.
 Here you need to make all the finishing touches and give the drawing a complete look.
 All volumes, shadows, and lights should look as complete as possible.

 By the way, in order to simplify your task in working with composition, and to find it easier in the real world, you can make a special viewfinder for yourself.
-To do this, take a sheet of paper or cardboard and cut out a rectangle in it corresponding to the proportions of the sheet of paper intended for drawing.
+To do this, take a sheet of paper or cardboard and cut out a rectangle in it corresponding to the proportions of the work area intended for drawing.
 In addition, you can use the camera of a phone or tablet for the same purpose.